 On today’s date in 1902, Canada’s Post Office Department (now Canada Post) issued a seven-cent stamp (Scott #81) featuring Queen Victoria.

-Towards the end of the reign of Queen Victoria, who died in 1901 after more than 63 years on the throne, the Post Office Department issued two series of definitive stamps as well as Canada’s first commemoratives.
+Towards the end of her reign – she died in 1901 after more than 63 years on the throne – the Post Office Department issued two series of definitive stamps as well as Canada’s first commemoratives.

 A total of 16 commemorative stamps were issued on June 19, 1897, to mark the 60th anniversary of the Queen’s reign.
 The stamps’ shared design depicts an 18-year-old Queen Victoria in 1837 alongside a portrait of a 78-year-old Queen Victoria in 1897.
-Each of the stamps were engraved, un-watermarked and printed by the American Bank Note Company.
+Each of the stamps was engraved, un-watermarked and printed by the American Bank Note Company.

-Between 1898 and 1902, the recently issued definitive stamps were re-designed; the maple leafs in the lower corners were replaced by tablets featuring the denomination numerals, and two new denominations – one of which was Scott #81 – were added.
-The other denomination added was 20 cents (SC #84).
+The maple leaves in the lower corners were replaced by tablets featuring the denomination numerals, and two new denominations – one of which was the aforementioned Scott #81 – were added.
+The other new denomination was 20 cents (SC #84).

 “The decorative and symbolic use of the maple leaves on the Diamond Jubilee commemorative and the regular issues of 1897 met with instant public approval.
 But the designers of the Maple Leaves issue failed to give sufficient prominence to the denominations in words rather than figures.
 As a result, the public was not able to distinguish the face values quickly.
 The Post Office Department accordingly modified the design and prepared a new issue of postage stamps.”